bespinian/blog/content/posts/vault-migration/index.md

    the necessary access permissions and that external clients will be able to connect post-migration.
-3. **Test the migration in a staging environment**: Migrate a test Vault instance within a lower environment to verify the process.
+3. **Test the migration in a staging environment**: Migrate a test Vault instance within between two non-production clusters to verify the process.

 ## Migration Process